Anri-Lombard/AI-for-Good/README.md

 Areas of concern to consider when applying AI to a problem:

 - Is AI the right solution?
 This needs to be figured out early so that time and resources are not wasted.
-- Pernsonally identifiable inromation (PPI) should be treated with care and most likely not stored.
+- Personally identifiable information (PPI) should be treated with care and most likely not stored.
 This data should not be published or archived since it could be used to oppress certain groups of people.
   - An example is not publishing the location of endangered species, since poachers could use this information to find and kill them.
 - Consider the advice from all stakeholders that would be impacted by the project.

-#### Week 2
+#### Week 1.2

 A good problem statement should: